April 17th, 2014 by JaNelle Barnes

 11-12:30 pm: What Do You Believe?
 Read & Reflect: A Brunch Discussion, Warch Campus Center, Esch/Hurvis Room: Over 200 members of the Lawrence community will read This I Believe: The Personal Philosophies of Remarkable Men and Women by Jay Allison and Dan Gediman and will gather to participate in a discussion, including how the insights of many might help our Lawrence community better respect one another despite differences in beliefs.
 Sponsored by the offices of the Dean of Students, Provost & Dean of the Faculty and the Volunteer and Community Service Center.
 NOTE: Online registration is now closed.

 1-4:00 pm: Student-led On Campus Volunteer Opportunities, Warch Campus Center: Participate in hands-on volunteering activities, from knitting items for the homeless to working in the SLUG garden, sponsored by LU organizations.
 Each 45-minute activity/workshop will enable students to volunteer from right on campus while learning about future ways to get involved with LU organizations.
 Sponsored by: Volunteer and Community Service Center and LU student organizations.
-Register by January 15, 2014.
+NOTE: Online registration is now closed.

 1-5:00 pm: Community Volunteering, Meet in Warch Campus Center, Esch/Hurvis Room: Join the Volunteer Center as we travel to eight non-profit organizations in the Appleton area (no experience necessary).
 Activities include baking treats, organizing a thrift shop, maintaining a hoop house garden, caring for animals, playing with children, engaging with the elderly, and serving at a historical museum.
 Sponsored by: Volunteer and Community Service Center and the Appleton community.
-Register by January 15, 2014.
+NOTE: Online registration is now closed.

 6:30 pm: Martin Luther King, Jr. Celebration, Memorial Chapel: “Dr. King’s Non-Violence, Today’s Non-Violence” Celebrate a successful day of service with keynote speaker Dr. Margaret Rozga.
 Vocal performances provided by Lawrence University alumna Erica Hamilton and Appleton West Chamber Choir.
 Sponsored by: LU Office of Multicultural Affairs and Toward Community: Unity in Diversity.
 Registration is not required.